EleganceApp/Ethereal/README.md

-Important Note
+Important Notice
-Do not download "Source code (zip)" – it may not be up to date.
+Avoid downloading "Source code (zip)" as it may not reflect the latest updates.
+To ensure you have the most recent version:

+Navigate to the repository.

-To get the latest version, click Code → Download ZIP.
+Click Code → Download ZIP.

-Current Working Features
+upported Features
-The system currently supports:

-License_Key (for activation)

-Ethereal (main application)

-EtherealAccount (user management)
+The current build includes the following functional components:

+License_Key – Handles product activation.

+Ethereal – Core application (currently in testing phase).

+EtherealAccount – User authentication and management system.

-⚠️ Note: The Ethereal app only displays the License Key for testing purposes.
+Note: At this stage, the Ethereal application is configured to display License Key entries for validation purposes only.

 Ethereal Account System – Quick Start Guide
-1. First Launch
+Initial Setup
-Run EtherealAccount.pyw.
+Launch EtherealAccount.pyw.

-New users?
-Click [Register].
+New Users: Select [Register] to create an account.

-Existing users?
-Enter credentials and click [Login].
+Existing Users: Enter your credentials and select [Login].

-2. Registration
+Account Registration
-✔ Required Fields:
+Required Fields:

-Unique username
+A unique username

-Secure password
+A strong password

-Valid email address
+A valid email address
-✔ Optional:

-Paste a license key (if available)

-Can activate later via Profile
+Optional Fields:

+License key (may be entered during registration or activated later via Profile)

-3. License Keys
+License Key Management
-Format: XXXXX-XXXXX-XXXXX (25 characters)

-Where to get keys? → Check License_Key file.

-Activation automatically validates the key.
+Format: 25-character alphanumeric (e.g., XXXXX-XXXXX-XXXXX).

+Acquisition: Keys are provided in the License_Key file.

+Validation: The system automatically verifies keys upon entry.

-4. Troubleshooting
+Troubleshooting
-🔹 Registration fails?
+Registration Errors:

-Ensure all fields are filled.
+Confirm all required fields are completed.

-Try a different username.
+Attempt an alternative username if the chosen one is unavailable.

-🔹 License issues?
+License Key Issues:

-Verify the key follows the correct format.
+Ensure the key matches the specified format.

+Verify the key has not been previously redeemed.